Randwarf/StellarisUnityLore/Kwerdan Lore/Historical Kwerdan Nations/United Kingdom of Kal'vah.md

 [[Kwerdan]] kingdom that controlled northern hemisphere of [[Ne’kuma]].
 Was an important player in [[Algae Wars]].

+# Origins
-The United Kingdom arose following a
+The United Kingdom began life as a